banestojanovic/Craftsman/chapter1/craftsman-listing-installation/textual-listing-installation.md

 **How to import demo content**

-Now you have fully installed the Craftsman theme.
+Now you have fully installed the Craftory theme.
 The next thing you need to do is to install demo content.

 This is One Click Demo Import which means that all that you have to do is to go to _Appearance -&gt; Import Demo Content \_and click on button \_Import Demo Content _ and wait for import to finish the process.